PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

   - [ ] Please check that the following works on https://main.pubhubs.ihub.ru.nl/client :
       - [ ] Logging in with your existing account there.
       - [ ] Posting a message to a room.
       - [ ] Creating a new room as an admin user.
+(PubHubs runs on iLab-main.cs.ru.nl, see ops repository for keys)
       - [ ] Creating a new secured room as an admin user.
       - [ ] Registering a *new* user, with fresh Yivi credentials.
       - [ ] Posting a message to a room, and creating a room with this new user.